 The Top 5 AI & Machine Learning Trends

 The past couple of years have seen dramatic changes as the pandemic first drove the need for more online transactions and communications, then became the cause of worldwide shortages that have increased inflation and forced organizations around the globe to rethink their strategies.
 Machine Learning stands at the epicenter of these changes, but the long-term success of ML projects will be impacted by technology trends that continue to alter and shape the market for Machine Learning products and enabling technologies.
-This post is an updated version from an older post.
+This post is an updated version of an older post.
 Here are the latest trends we see as critical to ML practitioners:

 Augmented Analytics Transforming Business Intelligence